-Malta is probably the most colourful island I have visited on my world travels.
-I was mesmerised by the bold and bright colours against the white limestone.
+Malta is probably the most colorful island I have visited on my world travels.
+I was mesmerized by the bold and bright colors against the white limestone.

 If you are a budding photographer or if photography is your passion, then I’d love to suggest you book a trip to Malta.